-The investment bank running the process will review proposals assessing strength of the scientific platforms, the operating company, and the management team as part of the due diligence process to see if your company is the best use of the public entity.
+The investment bank running the process will review proposals assessing the strength of the scientific platforms, the operating company, and the management team as part of the due diligence process to see if your company is the best use of the public entity.

 Win the bidding and negotiate the deal.

 Now it’s time to negotiate an “exchange ratio.”
 That means spelling out who owns what and setting the terms of the deal.

 “For example, if you think your company’s worth $36 million and the shell’s worth $12 million you have a $48 million post.
 That works out close to an 80:20 securities exchange ratio,” Jordan says.

 While deals vary, that 80-20 split is fairly common, he says, with the shareholders of the shell company ending up with 20 percent ownership as passive investors.
-The board is comprised of people from the operating company who have the controlling interest and take over running the new merged entity.
+The board is comprised of people from the operating company who have the controlling interest and take over running the newly merged entity.

 Raise some cash.

-The Series A capital allowed Jordan’s public companies to feel more confident of having enough cash to maintain operations and cover public company expenses.
+The Series A capital allowed Jordan’s public companies to feel more confident about having enough cash to maintain operations and cover public company expenses.
 The last thing the public company wanted was to run out of capital after the merger was completed.

 Get board approval.

-This can be tricky because the deal likely requires a name change, dilution associated with giving up ownership to public shell entity, and a reverse stock split.
-While the latter can carry a stigma for a publicly traded company whose share price dropped below a $1, it is a necessary element of a reverse merger to have a share price at least in the high single digits ($8+).
+This can be tricky because the deal likely requires a name change, dilution associated with giving up ownership to the public shell entity, and a reverse stock split.
+While the latter can carry a stigma for a publicly traded company whose share price dropped below $1, it is a necessary element of a reverse merger to have a share price at least in the high single digits ($8+).

 File NASDAQ paperwork.

 This can be voluminous – financial statements, risk factors, liabilities, and more.
 Don’t underestimate the time and expense involved in meeting all of these requirements.